Table of Contents

 eff Time

-Host-provided time and timer operations.
+Host-provided time operations.

-responses into typed success/error values.
+std::time decodes host responses into typed success/error values.

 mod std::traits